davidtavarez/davidtavarez.github.io/_posts/2020-08-12-troubleshooting-grinplusplus.md

 ![No Address](https://raw.githubusercontent.com/davidtavarez/davidtavarez.github.io/master/_images/posts/NoAddress.png)

-This is a pretty annoying issue I know, but at the same time it's pretty easy to solve.
-Some people likes to run [Niffler Wallet](https://github.com/grinfans/Niffler) or [grin-wallet](https://github.com/mimblewimble/grin-wallet) a the same time as Grin++, without going deep into this, I will recommend not to do it, at least for now, make sure no other grin wallet is running before running Grin++.
-If you are facing the issue still, please, continue reading this post.
+This is a pretty annoying issue, I know, but at the same time it's pretty easy to solve.
+Some people like to run [Niffler Wallet](https://github.com/grinfans/Niffler) or [grin-wallet](https://github.com/mimblewimble/grin-wallet) at the same time as Grin++, without going deep into this, I will recommend not to do it, at least for now, make sure no other grin wallet is running before running Grin++.
+If you are still facing the issue, please, continue reading this post.

 Let's see if `tor.exe` is running by ejecuting the `tasklist` command:

 ![tor.exe is not running](https://raw.githubusercontent.com/davidtavarez/davidtavarez.github.io/master/_images/posts/NoTorRunning.png)

 As we can notice `tor.exe` is not running.
-My first suggesting is double check if the `tor` folder is in the same directory as `GrinNode.exe` (at `C:\Users\[USERNAME]\AppData\Local\Programs\GrinPlusPlus\resources\app.asar.unpacked\`) and `tor.exe` is present at the `tor` folder.
+My first suggestion is double check if the `tor` folder is in the same directory as `GrinNode.exe` (at `C:\Users\[USERNAME]\AppData\Local\Programs\GrinPlusPlus\resources\app.asar.unpacked\`) and `tor.exe` is present in the `tor` folder.
 Open the `Command Prompt` and

 ```
 $ cd C:\Users\[USERNAME]\AppData\Local\Programs\GrinPlusPlus\resources\app.asar.unpacked\bin\tor